Aggregation Editor

 To think how we’ll answer this and how we’ll form our query, let’s take a look at the data.

-Click on Execute full pipeline – which looks like a play button – on the toolbar to view the data.
-Note that executing an empty pipeline simply shows the contents of the collection.
+Click on Run to view the data.
+Note that running an empty pipeline simply shows the contents of the collection.

 To answer our question, we need to combine these into the right aggregation query.